 - Ambulatory surgery

-Mayo School of Health Sciences Master of Nurse Anesthesia Program is accredited by the Council on Accreditation of Nurse Anesthesia Education Programs (October 2004-2014).
+Mayo School of Health Sciences' Master of Nurse Anesthesia Program is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (October 2004-2014).

 This Mayo site is among the largest, most advanced medical centers in the world.

 When you successfully complete the program's course work and pass the "In-House" comprehensive examination, you are awarded a Master of Nurse Anesthesia (M.N.A.) degree from Mayo Clinic College of Medicine, Mayo School of Health Sciences.